KazanExpress/async-usage/README.md

 ## What is it?

 This is a simple tool for creating environment specific dynamic import factories with pluginable functionality.
-It tool allows you to create [dynamic import factories](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports) to help your project be KISS and DRY. 😉
+It allows you to create [dynamic import factories](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Dynamic_Imports) to help your project be KISS and DRY. 😉

 You can use it to reduce code repetition in your project's imports.